joseluis3228/one-to-one-js-sample/readme.md

 This is an example of a bare-bones sightcall installation

-For a full JavaScript API reference plese refer to our official documentation website : [http://docs.sightcall.com/js](http://docs.sightcall.com/js) and refer to our Github documentation:
+For a full JavaScript API reference please refer to our official documentation website : [http://docs.sightcall.com/js](http://docs.sightcall.com/js)

 - [Quick-start RtccDriver and WebRTC](https://docs.sightcall.com/GD/01_javascript/01_jsquickstart.html)